 Applicable enabling legislation and Government policies

 latest by April 1, 2006.
 Further, since it will take a while for RE technologies to compete with conventional energy sources in terms of cost of electricity, procurement of electricity from renewable sources could be done at preferential tariffs determined by the CERC/SERCs;

-based on agriculture based renewable sources used for human food) be set at 5% of total grids’ purchase, to increase by 1% each year for 10 years, till a target of 15% was reached by 2020.
+(b) The national action plan for climate change (“NAPCC”) announced in June 2008 prescribed a dynamic minimum renewables purchase standard with a yearly escalation, and further suggested that starting 2009-10, the national renewables standard (excluding hydropower with storage capacity in excess of daily peaking capacity, or based on agriculture based renewable sources used for human food) be set at 5% of total grids’ purchase, to increase by 1% each year for 10 years, till a target of 15% was reached by 2020.
 The NAPCC also recommended

 strong regulatory and policy measures to fulfill this target;